Profile Applicability:

 Using Google Cloud Console

-1. In the Admin Console, go to Security > Authentication > 2-Step Verification.
+In the Google Workspace Admin Console, go to Security > Authentication > 2-Step Verification.

 Using Google Cloud CLI